Skulltrail192/One-Core-Api-Source/README.md

 ### List of known compatible software.

+Note: This list only represents a list of known working software.
+If your application is not listed here, this does not mean that it does not work, it simply means that it has not been tested by the maintainers.

 * Web Storm 2018
 * Intelliji 2018 (other versions might work)
 * Filezilla (latest)